cicsdev/cics-java-liberty-springboot-jms/README.md

 **Note:** If you import the project to an IDE of your choice, you might experience local project compile errors.
 To resolve these errors you should refresh your IDEs configuration.
 For example, in Eclipse: for Gradle, right-click on "Project", select "Gradle -> Refresh Gradle Project", or for Maven, right-click on "Project", select "Maven -> Update Project...".

-**Note:** About the MQ resource adapter(wmq.jmsra-9.0.4.0.rar in this sample), you can refer to the official download on FixCentral https://www.ibm.com/support/pages/node/489235

 ### Gradle